huang-julien/bringing-server-components-to-vue/slides.md

 - AST converted into React Trees client side
 - Components are server only by default
-- Declarative client components with `"use client"` magic string
+- Declarative server-client components with `"use client"` magic string

 ````md magic-move